Shwetha-Iyer/PaginationTask/README.md

 # PaginationTask

-This Repository contains Pagination task done using HTML,CSS, DOM and JS
+This Repository contains Pagination task done using HTML,CSS, DOM(JS) and BootStrap